2020 Best Invention

 Read more Google reviews ⇾

 If the answer to all three of the above questions is “yes,” then the judge assigned to your case may choose to grant you a full student loan discharge or a partial discharge.
-Alternatively, if you aren’t granted a full or partial discharge, you may be able to secure a lower interest rate, negotiate a lower monthly payment amount, obtain an extension of your repayment period, or request a temporary deferment of your obligations.
+Alternatively, if you aren’t granted a full or partial discharge, you may be able to secure a lower interest rate, negotiate a lower monthly payment amount, get an extension of your repayment period, or request a temporary deferment of your obligations.

 If you haven’t yet applied for an IDR adjustment to your repayment terms, you should consider doing so before filing an adversary proceeding.
 Failure to do so may be seen as a lack of good faith effort on your part to repay your loans under the Brunner test.
+You can also prove good faith by applying for forbearance or deferment on your loans.

 Written By: